CrystalFerrai/ValheimMods/CrystalLib/package/README.md

 2. Download latest ``CrystalLib.dll`` by clicking "Manual Download".
 Extract the dll from the zip file into ``[GameDirectory]\Bepinex\plugins``.
 (You only need the dll.)

 ## Changelog

+1.1.0

+* **Breaking Change**: References to `UnityEngine.KeyCode` have been replaced by references to `UnityEngine.InputSystem.Key` which affects the API of the `InputBinding` class.
+This is necessary to follow changes in Valheim's input system.
+* Updated .NET version

 1.0.2

 * Updated for game compatibility